-- Protect your supply chain, and the data within, by using a platform that has been evaluated and proven to provide the greatest degree of protection possible. o9 has been recognized by cybersecurity leader BitSight as 1st in its peer group and positioned in the top one percentile across all companies in the supply chain planning space across hardware, application, and customer data.
+1.Protect your supply chain, and the data within, by using a platform that has been evaluated and proven to provide the most significant degree of protection possible. o9 has been recognized by cybersecurity leader BitSight as 1st in its peer group and positioned in the top one percentile across all companies in the supply chain planning space across hardware, application, and customer data.
 This was accomplished by stringent adherence to “security-by-design” principles which entail:

-- All o9 employees, including new hires, undergo security compliance training.
+1.All o9 employees, including new hires, undergo security compliance training.

-- The development team undergoes additional extensive security training to understand the intricacies of cyber security.
+2.The development team undergoes additional extensive security training to understand the intricacies of cyber security.

-- Code access is highly restricted to only relevant teams.
+3.Code access is highly restricted to only relevant teams.

-- Security team performs peer review before they can check in the code.
+4.Security team performs peer review before they can check in the code.

-- Automated tests help capture some of the basics even before check in.
+5.Automated tests help capture some of the basics even before check-in.

-- Expand on the partnership with a supply chain planning company with a deep commitment to security, to embark on a digital supply chain transformation journey that includes enabling real-time scenario planning.
-With this in place, your operations will not suffer weeks long delays in operations caused by the challenge of a supplier or distributor falling victim to a ransomware attack.
+1.Expand on the partnership with a supply chain planning company with a deep commitment to security to embark on a digital supply chain transformation journey that includes enabling real-time scenario planning.
+With this in place, your operations will not suffer weeks-long delays caused by the challenge of a supplier or distributor falling victim to a ransomware attack.
 Instead, you will be able to find alternative workflows to continue your progress and deliver your goods on time, meet your SLAs, and ensure customer satisfaction.

-- Evaluate your existing supply chain processes to uncover previously unknown weaknesses or risk points and address them during the new technology implementation.
-Until you are aware of the areas of exposure in your organization it is impossible to do anything about them.
-Through implementation due diligence, any partnering with a security conscious organization, you will identify and patch the unprotected vulnerabilities within your supply chain and shore them up with your new cybersecurity armor.
+2.Evaluate your existing supply chain processes to uncover previously unknown weaknesses or risk points and address them during the new technology implementation.
+Until you are aware of your organization’s areas of exposure, it is impossible to do anything about them.
+Through implementation due diligence and partnering with a security-conscious organization, you will identify and patch the unprotected vulnerabilities within your supply chain and shore them up with your new cybersecurity armor.

 Completing these steps will change the way that hackers approach your organization.
 Your security will be evident.
 If hackers do target your organization, their task will be harder fought with less chance of reward, minimizing your organization’s financial pain and supply chain disruption.

-To learn more about how o9 can help create a more secure, resilient supply chain in the face of cyber attacks, request a demo today.
+To learn more about how o9 can help create a more secure, resilient supply chain in the face of cyber-attacks, request a demo today.